OpenTermsArchive/docs/content/design-principles.en.md

 - Always keep an untouched snapshot of the source documents.
 - Use cryptographic signatures to ensure the database can be authenticated.
 - Enable terms collection to be replicated by anyone.
+- Support duplication across collections as this increases the resilience of the network.
+It will be up to reusers to decide which source they prefer in case of divergence.

 ## 3. Obtain documents like a user would